My Car Accident Was Caused By A Reckless Driver. Now What?

 A mother of two is on her way home in the family car.
 She is slowing slightly because the traffic ahead is slowing.
 Unbeknownst to her, the SUV behind her is speeding and the driver is using their cell phone.
 Without warning, the SUV slams into the right-side rear end of the mother’s car, sending it into oncoming traffic and ultimately causing the vehicle to rollover.

-The investigation starts with witness interviews.
-Did anyone see I the SUV driver holding a phone or staring down into their lap.
+The reckless driving accident investigation will start with eye-witness interviews.
+Did anyone see I the SUV driver holding a phone or staring down into their lap?
 This includes talking with the responding police officer.
 Police will inspect the area driven by the SUV and surrounding the crash site to identify any potential surveillance cameras.
 Next, we would subpoena the SUV driver’s cell phone provider.
 Cell phone records prove if the driver was texting at the time of the crash.
 The records will also determine whether the phone was involved in a phone call, and how active the phone was exchanging data with nearby cell towers.
 If these records indicate phone use, a technology expert is hired to download the phone data to demonstrate the driver was distracted and driving recklessly.

 Each piece of this investigation contributes towards proving a reckless driving case.